domemily/domemily.github.io/_teaching/2014-spring-teaching-1.md

 * Motion Control: Real-time model-based optimization and model predictive control are used for online motion control, improving the behavior style of robots, especially humanoid ones.
 * Task-Oriented Design: Combining path planning algorithms with dimensional synthesis to optimize both robot geometry and pose for specific tasks.

-I am preparing a course about optimization methods in robotics.
 Here is the outline for the course:

 * Introduction to Optimization
   * Definition and importance of optimization in robotics